 Minecraft plugin Lottery

-Information about the Minecraft plugin Lottery and servers where it is used
+Information about Lottery and servers where it was found

 🔌 About the Lottery plugin